-Bushfire Management Overlay & Clause 53.02 - Bushfire Planning
+Bushfire Management Overlay & Clause 53.02 - Bushfire Planning reference no. P.2019.83.
+The proposal is generally in accordance with the decision quidelines.

 The original permit dealt with the building and development works.
 As the amendment deals with just land uses only and the requirements of a planning overlay do not apply to 'use' consideration against the Bushfire Management Overlay.